 For best results, use the Regulating Rack to measure bore distance (from strike to hammer centers), taking end-of-section samples.
 Cut overall hammer length based on these measurements and bore from the tails.
 This custom work ensures that all aspects of the regulation and string-to-hammer mating will work properly.

-Key Leveling and Regulation
+Leveling Keys and Regulating

 For some jobs, you are now done.
 But for others, you are ready to weigh off.
 This step adds evenness and further simplifies voicing.

-Match downweight and upweight speeds for each key, choosing downweights and upweights that provide clear, positive motion (no need for topstack tapping).
+Using the WNG Key Gram Weight Set, match downweight and upweight speeds for each key, choosing downweights and upweights that provide clear, positive motion (no need for topstack tapping).
 Apart from being fast, matching speeds reveals any frictional irregularities, slower indicating too much friction, faster, too little.

 Back to the Piano